MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

-description: Use parameters as a building block for dashboard filters. ms.reviewer: gabil ms.topic: how-to ms.date: 01/31/2023
+description: Use parameters as a building block for dashboard filters. ms.reviewer: gabil ms.topic: how-to ms.date: 02/13/2023
 ---

 # Use parameters in Azure Data Explorer dashboards

 Parameters are used as building blocks for dashboard filters in Azure Data Explorer dashboards.
 They're managed in the dashboard scope, and can be added to queries to filter the data presented by the underlying visual.
 A query can use one or more parameters.

 This document describes the creation and use of parameters and linked filters in Azure Data Explorer dashboards.
 Parameters can be used to slice and dice dashboard visuals either directly by selecting [parameter values in the filter bar](#use-parameters-in-your-query) or by using [cross-filters](#use-cross-filters-as-dashboard-parameters).

 > [!NOTE]
-> Parameter management is available in edit mode to dashboard editors.
+> Parameter management is available in **Editing** mode to dashboard editors.

 ## Prerequisites